justinmchase/fourth-branch/README.md

 is dedicated to him and his immense modern contribution to civics and Science Fiction.

-I alaso owe a lot of thanks to Chat GPT which helped me organize and summarize these ideas as well as expound upon them.
+I also owe a lot of thanks to Chat GPT which helped me organize and summarize these ideas as well as expound upon them.
 Additionally the conversations of a few cynics and critics along the way have helped address some edge cases and bad directions.